 Graduate Students With a Degree Outside of Engineering

-We welcome students with a variety of backgrounds to undertake graduate work in engineering at Carnegie Mellon.
+We weclome students with a wide range of backgrounds who are interested in pursuing graduate studies in engineering at Carnegie Mellon.

-While engineering backgrounds are common in our programs, we commonly admit students with undergraduate degrees in mathematics and science, including but not limited to:
+While engineering backgrounds are frequently represented among our program applicants, we also regularly admit students with undergraduate degrees in mathematics and science.
+This is not an exhaustive list, but includes:

 - Biology